 Putting a teacher on MUP for discussing student behaviour problems also discourages the other teachers from reporting behaviour problems.

-B. Teachers who have migrated from America, Canada, England, Scotland, Pakistan and Sri Lanka.
+B. Teachers who have migrated from America, Canada, England, Scotland, New Zealand, Pakistan and Sri Lanka.

 If you think about the working conditions of teachers in Queensland, they are very similar to those of the early convicts.
 Teachers have to pay for their own training, so they have huge debts.
 They can only get permanent work if they spend three years working in a remote community.
 And if they are being bullied in the remote community and want to escape, they will have to re-pay their transfer costs and probably never get work as a teacher in Queensland again.
 So they are held captive like the early prisoners.

 These teachers tend to think in a very logical manner.

 They read the official polices and expect them to be followed.

 They send me long emails recounting the irrational manner in which they have been treated.

 They don't realise that the official polices may be quite the opposite of the real practices.